Kenyan serial killer suspect escapes from police custody – DW – 08/20/2024

 A Kenyan man arrested on suspicion of having killed and dismembered 42 women has escaped from his jail cell in Nairobi, police said on Tuesday.

-A dozen other detainees also got free along with the 33-year-old suspect.
+A dozen other detainees also got free along with the 33-year-old Collins Jumaisi Khalusha

 "They escaped last night, 13 in total, including the key suspect in the dump murder case," Kenya police spokesperson Resila Onyango told news agency AFP.

-Note: Editors note: This article has been updated to reflect the suspect's full name, as released by the police, and picture, as they are busy with an active manhunt.